mongodb/docs/source/includes/mms-console-saas-users.rst

-:guilabel:`Users` lists the users that have access to your MMS group, their date of last login, the number of times they have logged in, their time zone, and the date their account was created.
+:guilabel:`Users` lists the users that have access to your MMS group, their date of last login, the number of times they have logged in, their time zone, and the creation date of the account.

 Adding Users
 ````````````